Joe-Degs/disaster-management-with-smart-cities-project/README.md

-# Forecasting And Mitigating The Effects of Natural Disasters Using Smart Technologies in Ghana
+# Making Cities In Ghana Resilient Against Disasters Using Smart Technologies
 I'm trying to figure out what to do as my final year project for school.
 I like technology, I write computer programs and the concept of cities using smart technologies to create sustainable and resilient living evironments seems like a fun topic to pursue.
 I want to